 One of the main reasons for the above conclusion(departing from Proof-of-Work) is due to the fact that the transaction market cannot generate an adequate level of “mining” income via fees.
 Instead, the major source of mining income comes from the “block reward”, which is getting halved every 4 years and will eventually be quenched.

-So, in this article, we will discuss a few new ways of rethinking Fee distribution market(not just for bitcoin, but for all the cryptocurrencies in general).
+So, in this article, we will discuss a few new ways of rethinking the Fee distribution market(not just for Bitcoin, but for all the cryptocurrencies in general).
 These new ways will not only create a sustainable income fee market for miners but also introduce new models which provide a far better user experience(as compared to today’s user experience) which will lead to more adoption of Dapps and DLTs(Distributed Ledger Technologies) in general.

 In a blockchain, users submit transactions which are validated and added to the blocks by the block proposers(aka miners) and all the miners come to a common decision about which block to add by using consensus algorithm.

 This process involves different costs for different participants: